-Like hundreds of Dominican students, Rebecca Morgenstern is super excited about spring break, yet she is not seeking sunshine, a sandy beach, and hours of leisure time.
+Like hundreds of Dominican students, Rebecca Morgenstern was super excited about spring break, yet she did not seek sunshine, a sandy beach, and hours of leisure time.

 She chose to take an alternative spring break.

 A master’s thesis research study by three Dominican occupational therapy students in partnership with first responders could potentially reduce falls and fall risks in older adults and has led to development of a community program with the Novato Fire Department to enhance fall prevention services for older adults living in the community.

 Increased levels of partisanship in national politics, a polarized Congress, and a growing trend of civic disengagement among young people have led to an urgent need to re-engage youth in the political process, say the organizers of Dominican University of California’s Congress to Campus program.

 Dominican junior chemistry major Jessica Hernandez has been awarded a National Institutes of Health -- Minority Health International Research Trainee (MHIRT) fellowship to Nicaragua through UC Berkeley’s Global Public Program.